build-on-aws/content/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/index.md

 ## Walk-through

 1. First we are going to create the web API using the .NET CLI.
-The API name should be specified using the -n parameter, in our case "pictures".
+The API name should be specified using the -n parameter, in our case `pictures`.

 ```bash
 dotnet new webapi -n pictures